peter88213/aeon2yw/docs/tutorial.md

 #### Mandatory Timeline settings

-Create a new event property named "Scene".
-It is of the "Yes / No" type, so you get a checkbox where you can mark an event as a scene.
+Make sure there is an arc called "Narrative".
+You can mark any event as a scene by assigning it to this arc.

 ![Timeline Settings](Screenshots/Aeon2_add_scene.png)